Michael Eriksson

 (http://findarticles.com/p/articles/mi_m1571/is_n6_v13/ai_19118925/e)

-Notably, the political pressures for pushing as many people as possible through college are fundamentally flawed in that they assume that going through college is what makes the average graduate intellectually superior to the average non-enroller: This is simply not true—the education can increase the difference, but the main cause is an existing difference in intelligence.
+Notably, the political pressures for pushing as many as possible through college are fundamentally flawed in that they assume that going through college is what makes the average graduate intellectually superior to the average non-enroller: This is simply not true—the education can increase the difference, but the main cause is an existing difference in intelligence.
 What it boils down to, is that the more intelligent are more likely to choose college in the first place, more likely to graduate successfully, and more likely to benefit from college.
 Looking specifically at Sweden, a common assumption is that “working class” teenagers are kept from going to universities by lack of funds, giving them an unfair disadvantage later in life and keeping their family lines in the working class.
-This may be one factor (and certainly a factor that should be corrected); however, the main explanation lies with the parents: Working class parents tend to be less intelligent than middle-class parents (on average; beware of great individual variations), which will lead to less intelligent children (again, on average), which will lead to less academic interest and prowess.
-Further, I have the impression that these parents often have a very negative attitude to education, and instill this attitude into their children.
+This might be one factor (and certainly a factor that should be corrected); however, the main explanation lies with the parents: Working class parents tend to be less intelligent than middle-class parents (on average; beware of great individual variations), which will lead to less intelligent children (again, on average), which will lead to less academic interest and prowess.
+Further, I have the impression that these parents often have a very negative attitude to education and instill this attitude into their children.
 Indeed, during my own school years, I noted a very high correlation among my fellow students between a negative attitude to school and uneducated parents; even around 13, many (most?) children of [un-]educated parents strongly felt that they would [not] go to college—and eventually did [not].

 Wood-shop/Changes in subjects taught